bflanders/pubsub/docs/component.md

 // Usage
 var div = Component() // div in the body
 ```

+This will create the html element in the DOM, but as is, it only attaches elemenets to the DOM body, it won't let you set the attributes for elements, and there's no way to add children.
+So we need to add more code to the constructor.

 ## Adding Children
 In order to replicate the DOM structure, we need to have Components that can be added to other Components.
 So we need to expand the Component constructor and add a method `add_child`.